 Ensuring that all the equipment in your office or workplace is both working and compliant with the right regulations for your industry should be another high priority for employers.
+Furthermore, ensuring that all items are labelled (check out the latest UK asset tag options for this) is a sure way to make sure everything is in order.
 Phil Turner advises that conducting regular checks around the office is a simple way for businesses to steer clear of potential accidents:

 “Employers should regularly review their safety procedures, and ensure that all current and existing employees are aware of them.
 This includes the locations of fire extinguishers and fire exits, the safety of each individual’s working area and where the first aid kits are.
 Any missing or damaged equipment should be replaced as soon as possible, and regular training sessions should be held for those who have fire safety or first aid responsibilities.”

 No one can predict when an incident will occur, but the ability to react well under pressure, especially in a workplace environment, can make all the difference.
 Jess Penny, General Manager of Sales at Penny Hydraulics, recommends that businesses plan in advance for every eventuality:

 “Have a concrete action plan for as many potential accident and emergency scenarios as possible, this will include an order of the events that need to take place in the event of each emergency scenario.
 In a panicked situation, people need to know what they are required to do and in what order.”

 A trusted partner to thousands of companies across the UK, Direct365 provides a wide array of workplace safety services, ranging from medical equipment and fire extinguishers to comprehensive facilities and building maintenance.

 Open Business Council offers resources, Trade Finance, business advice, SME Finance and a forum and directory for businesses!
 Improve your business and use the best digital, financial and funding tools to grow ROI – return on investment and ROA – return on attention!